spacemeshos/testnet-guide/backup.md

 ![](images/v1.0/wallet_screen.png)

 ### Wallet File Backup

-> A file backup allows you to restore you wallet using a backup file and your password.
+A file backup allows you to restore you wallet using a backup file and your password.
 You can only restore your wallet from a backup data file if you remember your password.

-> File backup is useful for restoring access to your wallet on another computer, or in case that your wallet data file is corrupted or accidentally deleted.
+File backup is useful for restoring access to your wallet on another computer, or in case that your wallet data file is corrupted or accidentally deleted.

-> We recommend you will do a `12 Words Backup` because this kind of backup enables you to restore your wallet even if you lose your wallet data file or if you forgot your password.
+> We recommend you will also backup your wallet using the `12 Words Backup` method because it enables you to restore your wallet even if you lose your wallet data file or if you forgot your password.

 1. Click the `BACKUP YOUR WALLET` in the wallet screen or click 'BACKUP' in the wallet settings section of the settings screen.